A not so brief introduction to the concept of Period

 The deviation in m.3 toward E-flat is surprising.
 While E-flat might be the dominant of the mediant region (relative major), it is actually treated like a tonic on VII [Schönberg is talking f minor here].Schönberg, Fundamentals of Musical Composition, 31.

 If the whole period is to be viewed in the context of c minor than Schönberg’s mediant region should be called the submediant region of c minor (A-flat as the VI of c minor).
 When Schönberg says that E-flat is treated like a tonic it means it has the appearance of a modulation to E-flat.
 The start of that modulation would be on the second beat of m.3 as the D-flat major chord on the first beat of m.3 does not have an obvious function in E-flat major.
-Notice that Schönberg says that is is treated like a tonic, but actually his analysis treats it as a the mediant region of f minor.
+Notice that Schönberg says that it is treated like a tonic, but actually his analysis treats it as a the mediant region of f minor.
 I think this is a nice example of multiple meanings of harmonies as mentioned in the first quote.

 One remark about the surprise character of the end of the antecedent: what else could Brahms have done here?
 Well, the most obvious option would have been to have written a half cadence (HC) in c minor.
 Than the whole period would have been rather classical (harmonically speaking) and would fit in what I called the stereotypical harmonic structure.
 But he chose a HC in A-flat.
 Why A-flat?
 As we have seen A-flat is the VI of c minor and makes for a nice deceptive resolution of the G dominant seventh chord, which is a forward reference to c minor.
 But A-flat major is also the relative major of f minor and together with the ambiguous upbeats this is another forward reference, this time to f minor, the key of the movement.

 The consequent ends with a perfect authentic cadence (PAC) in c minor (with the picardy third).
 The predominant region starts with the applied dominant of the predominant F major/minor (fourth beat of m.6).
 After the predominant there are two double diminished seventh chords on the raised fourth scale degree (on the second and fourth beat of m.7) connected by a passing i64.
 The double diminished seventh chords are in different positions.
-The second one (on the fourth beat of m.7) is in first inversion and is a augmented sixth chord (a GER65).
+The second one (on the fourth beat of m.7) is in first inversion and is an augmented sixth chord (a GER65).
 Both chords have the double leading tones to the fifth scale degree (the dominant): the A-flat in the bass and the F-sharp in the soprano.

 A last remark concerns the upbeat to the whole period (and also the fourth beats of m.1, 4 and 5).

 In fig.10 these beats have a question mark and in fig.11 two possible roman numerals, N6 and iv.
 The point is which note in the soprano is considered to be the chord note.
-The D-flat with accent or or the C natural?
+The D-flat with accent or the C natural?
 If we take the D-flat than the chord is a D-flat major chord in first inversion and thus a Neapolitan sixth chord in c minor.
 Function: predominant.

 If, on the other hand, we take the C natural we end up with an f minor chord in root position, the predominant iv of c minor and obviously the function is also predominant.